ArmageddonKnight/ResearchPlayground/README.md

 # Research Playground

-This repository is used to prototyping research ideas.
+This repository is used to prototyping research ideas and/or experimenting diverse software tools/packages.